SUMMARY OF HIPAA PRIVACY RULES

 Assemble Security Team and Learn the Security Rules

 The plan sponsor should assemble an internal HIPAA Security Team and create a compliance agenda.
-Members of the Security Team should include delegates from information technology department, human resources, benefits, accounting, and legal departments.
+Members of the Security Team should include delegates from the employer’s information technology, human resources, benefits, accounting, and legal departments.
 Team members should also be educated on the HIPAA security, privacy and EDI requirements, a security budget should be established and an internal timeline and meeting schedule should be set.

 Amend Health Plan Document

 If plan sponsors have access to electronic PHI (above and beyond summary health information and enrollment data) they must amend the plan documents to provide that they will safeguard electronic PHI in accordance with the security rules.

 See IV.
 Enforcement and Penalties under the HIPAA Privacy Rules overview above.